Are you wondering what a Hotel Receptionist does and what it takes to start a career in this prestigious role?

 You have come to the right place.
 Let us give you some valuable insight into the hotel industry and help you to decide if the role of Hotel Receptionist is right for you.

 The work of a Hotel Receptionist is one that is regarded as prestigious and highly ranked within the hotel.
-It is also often seen as the best possible position from which to start your Hotel Career and it comes at no surprise that most Hotel Managers have started their career at the Front Desk and worked their way up.
+It is also often seen as the best possible position from which to start your Hotel Career.
+Consequently it comes at no surprise that most Hotel Managers have started their career at the Front Desk and worked their way up.

 The working environment is clean and the work itself is not physically hard.
 Your day to day duties will vary and you are bound to meet a lot of interesting people every day.

 You will be working closely with other departments to ensure all guest needs are met and ideally exceeded.
-So if you enjoy interacting with a variety of people, utilise your creative skills and have a real impact on the overall performance of your hotel – becoming a Hotel Receptionist definitely seems right for you.
+So if you enjoy interacting with a variety of people, utilise your creative skills and have a real impact on the overall performance of your hotel.
+Then becoming a Hotel Receptionist definitely seems right for you.

 The hotel industry has a great reputation for recruiting line colleagues such as Hotel Receptionist from outside and promote from within.
 This means you must first focus on getting your foot into the door and you can then progress from within.

-You may also think that it is essential to speak English fluently but with over 85% of employees at the Front Desk from a foreign country a basic level is often good enough.
+You may also think that it is essential to speak English fluently.
+However, with over 85% of employees at the Front Desk from a foreign country a basic level is often good enough.
 If you enjoy speaking English this job is right for you and you will improve your language skills quite quickly on the job.
-You also have to consider that most of our guests are not necessarily British or English speaking and therefore you have a great advantage of speaking another language.
+You also have to consider that most of our guests are not necessarily British or English speaking.
+Therefore you have a great advantage of speaking another language.

-The one entry requirement that is essential though is that applicants for the role of Hotel Receptionist are enthusiastic, friendly and have the natural desire wanting to help.
+The one entry requirement that is essential though is that applicants for the role of Hotel Receptionist are enthusiastic.
+Also friendly and have the natural desire wanting to help people.

 We have touched on this briefly but let’s explore daily duties of a Hotel Receptionist a bit more.